paulhamsh/USB-Looper/README.md

 apt full-upgrade
 ```

-At this point you can unplug any monitor and use the Pi headless via SSH - log int via something like PuTTY.
+At this point you can unplug any monitor and use the Pi headless via SSH - log in via something like PuTTY, using the IP address you captured.
 Also you can use a serial terminal if you prefer.

 Install the required i2c tools